sini-mol/activity-log/README.md

 # Note

-Alternatively, you can create a file activity data-log.js inside the folder config of your strapi project.
+Alternatively, you can create a file activity-data-log.js inside the folder config of your strapi project.

 The file look like this: